Design for manufacturability: Design and shape

+Related

-Design for Inspection
+Design for inspection

-The concept of Design for Inspection (DFI) should complement and work in collaboration with Design for Manufacturability (DFM) and Design for Assembly (DFA) to reduce product manufacturing cost and increase manufacturing practicality.
+The concept of design for inspection (DFI) should complement and work in collaboration with design for manufacturability (DFM) and design for assembly (DFA) to reduce product manufacturing cost and increase manufacturing practicality.
 There are instances when this method could cause calendar delays since it consumes many hours of additional work such as the case of the need to prepare for design review presentations and documents.
 To address this, it is proposed that instead of periodic inspections, organizations could adopt the framework of empowerment, particularly at the stage of product development, wherein the senior management empowers the project leader to evaluate manufacturing processes and outcomes against expectations on product performance, cost, quality and development time.
 Experts, however, cite the necessity for the DFI because it is crucial in performance and quality control, determining key factors such as product reliability, safety, and life cycles.
 For an aerospace components company, where inspection is mandatory, there is the requirement for the suitability of the manufacturing process for inspection.
 Here, a mechanism is adopted such as an inspectability index, which evaluates design proposals.
 Another example of DFI is the concept of cumulative count of conforming chart (CCC chart), which is applied in inspection and maintenance planning for systems where different types of inspection and maintenance are available.

 Design for additive manufacturing

 Additive manufacturing broadens the ability of a designer to optimize the design of a product or part (to save materials for example).
 Designs tailored for additive manufacturing are sometimes very different from designs tailored for machining or forming manufacturing operations.

 In addition, due to some size constraints of additive manufacturing machines, sometimes the related bigger designs are split into smaller sections with self-assembly features or fasteners locators.

-A common characteristic of additive manufacturing methods, such as Fused Deposition Modeling, is the need for temporary support structures for overhanging part features.
+A common characteristic of additive manufacturing methods, such as fused deposition modeling, is the need for temporary support structures for overhanging part features.
 Post-processing removal of these temporary support structures increases the overall cost of fabrication.
 Parts can be designed for additive manufacturing by eliminating or reducing the need for temporary support structures.
 This can be done by limiting the angle of overhanging structures to less than the limit of the given additive manufacturing machine, material, and process (for example, less than 70 degrees from vertical).